ModelarData/ModelarDB-RS/docs/dev/README.md

 All public and private functions must be appropriately covered by unit tests.
 Full coverage is intended, which means all branches of computation within each function should be thoroughly tested.

-In addition, the following commands must not return any warnings or errors for the code currently in master:
+In addition, the following commands must not return any warnings or errors for the code currently in main:
 - [cargo build --all-targets](https://doc.rust-lang.org/cargo/commands/cargo-build.html)
 - [cargo clippy --all-targets](https://github.com/rust-lang/rust-clippy)
 - [cargo doc](https://doc.rust-lang.org/cargo/commands/cargo-doc.html)